danclay/eris-fleet/README.md

         voice: Number, // # of voice connections the cluster is in
         largeGuilds: Number, // # of "large" guilds the cluster is in
         ram: Number, // RAM the cluster's process is using
-        shardStats: Array<{ // Array of stats for the shards in the cluster (you can use the length property of this to get the shard count of the cluster)
+        shards: Array<{ // Array of stats for the shards in the cluster (you can use the length property of this to get the shard count of the cluster)
             latency: Number, // Latency of the shard
             id: Number, // ID of the shard
             ready: Boolean, // Whether the shard is ready